ivanslo/EffectsTime/INSTRUCTIONS.md

 ### Compile and Run ###

-- Download OpenCV for iOS from [1] y extract it
+- Download OpenCV for iOS from [1] and extract it
 - Copy the file opencv2.framework into EffectsTimeApp/Externals/ folder
 - open in Xcode EffectsTimeApp/EffectsTimeApp.xcodeproj
 - Solve the signing of the app